dib-lab/rcgrep/README.md

 # rcgrep

-**rcgrep**: search text files for DNA sequences and their reverse complements
+Search text files for DNA sequences and their reverse complements!

 > **ME**: *I just need to search for a sequence in this file real quick.
 I'll use `grep`.*
 >